alan-turing-institute/data-safe-haven/docs/_dev_and_admin/how-to-deploy-shm.md

+---
+layout: page
-# Safe Haven Management Environment Build Instructions
+title: Safe Haven Management Environment Build Instructions
+---

 These instructions will deploy a new Safe Haven Management Environment (SHM).
 This is required to manage your Secure Research Environments (SREs) and **must be** deployed before you create any SREs.
 A single SHM can manage all your SREs.
 Alternatively, you may run multiple SHMs concurrently, for example you may have a group of projects with the same lifecycle which share a different SHM to your other projects.